RV RENTAL AUSTRALIA

 There are three types of camping spots to choose from: private campgrounds, state campgrounds, and rest areas (free of charge).
 Amenities of course include powered sites and waste water disposal facilities.
 Many campsites can be booked in advance.
 Some campgrounds operate partially or entirely on a first come, first served basis.

 The relatively untouristed territory of Western Australia (WA) comprises over one-third of the continent while harboring only about 3 million people.
 WA is our favorite.
 Its tangential capital Perth, closer to Indonesia than to Sydney, is a metropolis of some two million people who still commonly speak of intra-city distances without invoking the concept of time.
-Perth stands out against the nature and the mining and ranching cultures of the huge "outback" as a remarkably signal oasis of high Western culture.
+Perth stands out against the nature and the mining and ranching cultures of the huge "Outback" as a remarkably signal oasis of high Western culture.
 Almost every young adult in Perth owned a mobile phone within a few years of the technology's advent.
 In fact Perthians take to high tech so well many companies choose to test-market new gadgets there.
 Tellingly a mining company sponsors the city's "Fringe World Festival", an annual summertime multi-arts festival.
 Perth's intimate connection to a vast land and the rock and minerals (especially gold and iron) beneath it is striking for an oceanside city.
 Yet the connection to the sea is just as strong.
 Every summer day at about 2 pm a delightfully cooling breeze nicknamed "The Doctor" comes in off the ocean and across the long frontier of white sand beaches for a visit.
 Conversely the Swan River year round dilates past a stand of impressive modern skyscrapers as it moves toward its peaceful, wide communication with the sea.
 When the elements give her even the least permission, the Swan carries a host of windsurfers and sailboaters on her brownish-blue back.
 Just to the south, the adjoining port of Fremantle, "Freo" as the locals call it, seems to inhale and exhale cargo ships.
-Though rightfully proud of its central yet desultory network of narrow, antique streets lined with trendy shops, cafes and restaurants and anchored by the &quit;Cappuccino Strip", Freo can smell like a barn.
+Though rightfully proud of its central yet desultory network of narrow, antique streets lined with trendy shops, cafes and restaurants and anchored by the "Cappuccino Strip", Freo can smell like a barn.
 A story is told there of a shipload of 70,000 sheep which left Fremantle for Saudi Arabia only to sink mid ocean.
 Perhaps nowhere on Earth does the land meet the sea as unmediated but as congenially as in Perth.
 Perhaps nowhere is a person's consciousness of lonely spaces as equally divided between a continent and an ocean.
 Despite living in a jewel of a modern city, a Perthian cannot help but feel especially alone in this world.
 They are great travelers, Perthians.
 Their lives are extremely akin to the lives our progeny will lead at fantastic removes in space and time.
 Perth is the place on Earth which will superficially change more but at bottom change less than any other.
 Maybe it's no mere coincidence one of the greatest living science fiction writers, Greg Egan, calls Perth home.

 It's to be expected, then, that travelers setting out from Perth are interested in if not compelled to largely maintain that special Perthian communion between land and sea.
 Journeys up to Darwin, Northern Territory, for example, rather than follow a quicker, rectilinear path, tend to hug the shore.
 Concomitant are plenty of seaside campgrounds.
 Cook a meal on one of the wheelbarrow barbies — a wheelbarrow-turned-barbecue — which campers share.
 Pick some mangoes off the campground trees and set them to ripen under the windshield of your camper van or motorhome.
 In the handful of months around the summer solstice, remark the terrific speed with which night arrives over Australia, the country being bisected by the Tropic of Capricorn.
-You can see the night bodying forth, purple, with a leading edge of lavender, a veritable edifice of sorts; next time you look up it's all smooth purple overhead.
+You can see the night bodying forth, purple, with a leading edge of lavender, a veritable edifice; next time you look up it's all smooth purple overhead.
 What's more, campfires are generally disallowed in this part of Oz, so night is doubly sudden.
 In October by 7 pm it's already dark.
 Cask wine helps punch the consciousness deeper into the evening but darkness puts people to sleep.
 Without artificial light, little choice and little desire remain but to sleep.
 So go to sleep with the sun and wake a few minutes after it rises, when your motorhome or campveran so quickly becomes uncomfortably warm and bright.
 After a week participating in this ultra punctual cosmic synchronicity, you'll have never felt better.

 About a third of the way to Darwin is the North West Cape.
 The small resort town Exmouth there is gateway to Ningaloo Marine Park, well known for its coral reefs, snorkeling, and migratory whale sharks.
 Nearby Cape Range National Park features kangaroos, sheer cliffs and gorges, and adjacent to it is the excellent Kurrajong campground.

-Some 7 hours inland is Karijini National Park in the Hammersley Range of the Pilbara region.
+Some seven hours inland is Karijini National Park in the Hammersley Range of the Pilbara region.
 The flat landscape on the way there increasingly gives rise to a sparse forest of cthonian spires — termite mounds — some upwards of six feet tall.
 Lonely drivers begin to wave to each other in passing.
 At about the same frequency as these waves, free-range cattle are seen lolling near the road.
-Cattlemen let these precious beasts wander for years across stretches of outback as large as Belgium, before harvesting them via helicopter.
+Cattlemen let these precious beasts wander for years across stretches of Outback as large as Belgium, before harvesting them via helicopter.
 The land begins to buckle and flute and shoulder up, and then fat, white-trunked ghost gum trees, refreshingly green of canopy, begin competing with the termite mounds for one’s attention.
-A truckstop ("roadhouse") offers a breakfast of spaghetti and baked beans, but you might opt for meat pies, fries ("chips"), pumpkin soup, chocolate ("choc&quto;) milk, and iced coffee instead.
+A truckstop ("roadhouse") offers a breakfast of spaghetti and baked beans, but you might opt for meat pies, fries ("chips"), pumpkin soup, chocolate ("choc") milk, and iced coffee instead.
 No omelettes available, no pancakes, no French toast.

 Karijini is known for its scenic gorges, waterfalls, and natural swimming pools.
-Hike in to the head of a long, deep gorge and camp nearby for a night at an oasis swimming hole.
+Hike to the head of a long, deep gorge and camp nearby for a night at an oasis swimming hole.
 Make a meal of pasta to enjoy with a cask of wine.
 The night makes its move overhead.
-The sheer walls of the gorge — flowering black at their tops with the silhouettes of ghost gums — render almost pitch black most of the skyward but leave directly overhead a long swath, rounded at end by the curvilinear termination of the gorge and bulging a bit as the walls run past the eyes; an altogether very oblong oval portal onto the universe, blue with thick stars.
+The sheer walls of the gorge — flowering black at their tops with the silhouettes of ghost gums — render almost pitch black most of the skyward but leave directly overhead a long swath, rounded at end by the curvilinear termination of the gorge and bulging a bit as the walls run past the eyes; an altogether very oblong oval portal onto the universe, blue and thick with stars.
 Orthogonal to the long axis of the gorge cuts the concentration of stars that is our Milky Way galaxy.
 It's as if a giant goddess swung and dumped a pail of stars across the floor of the heavens.
 It's as if you are in a spaceship traveling in the plane of our galaxy toward its center and this oval above is your window on the universe.
 You are standing here on your rocky ship and looking out toward your destination.

 Broome to the north is western gateway to the huge Kimberley region, perhaps the most varied, remote and wild in Oz.
 Rumor has it some bands of Aboriginal Australians still live the old way here, hunting and gathering.
 A four-wheel-drive (4WD) vehicle is required if you want to go off the beaten track, so probably you'll stick to the main highway which cuts diagonally inland and north toward Darwin via Kununurra on WA's eastern border.
 The Kimberleys' hallmark is the swollen-trunked boab tree, which seems a tree-of-life sort.
 In fact boabs often live for well over one thousand years.
 This species exists only here and as twelve other varieties in Madagascar and South Africa.
 Scientists believe boab seeds — which look like smallish coconuts — took root in this region of Oz after floating across the Indian Ocean.
 Similarly humans first arrived in Australia on this northwest region's shores, probably about 50,000 years ago and presumably from the Indonesian archipelago by way of the world's earliest known ocean-going crafts.

 You are finally nearing Darwin and the world-reknowned Kakadu National Park.
-But best you visit in Australia's wintertime.
+But, again, best you visit in Australia's wintertime.
 For in late October every year thunderstorms arriving northern Oz mark the beginning of "The Wet", the rainy and stormy season which lasts through March.
-On Christmas Day 1974 The Wet gave to the Northern Territory a hurricane which virtually wiped Darwin off the map.
+On Christmas Day 1974 The Wet delivered to the Northern Territory a hurricane which virtually wiped Darwin off the map.
 Rebuilt into a city of strikingly ubiquitous modernity, Darwin's public spaces, such as the cinema and the wonderful museum, offer air-conditioned relief from the heavy heat which plagues the 150,000 residents throughout most of the year.
 Ganged up on by both the holiday and wet seasons, Darwin suffers a remarkable number of suicides each December.
 Yet her citizens do, in a sense, look forward to The Wet, for it washes much of the humidity out of the air.
 Here you will notice people carrying a large bottle of water slung over their shoulder in a specially designed holder made of leather or the like.
 The average resident stays in Darwin for only two years.

 Returning to a brighter note, Australia is one of the best places in the world for stargazing.
 Oz is now home to three official "Dark Sky Places" as accredited by the International Dark-Sky Association (IDA).
-The Jump-Up, on the way between Darwin and Brisbane — and some 6 hours SW of Townsville, Queensland, adjacent to the central section of the Great Barrier Reef — is part of the Australian Age of Dinosaurs Museum.
-Warrumbungle Dark Sky Park, 6 hours NW of Sydney, New South Wales, boasts the country's top astronomical observatory.
+The Jump-Up, on the way between Darwin and Brisbane — and some six hours SW of Townsville, Queensland, adjacent to the central section of the Great Barrier Reef — is part of the Australian Age of Dinosaurs Museum.
+Warrumbungle Dark Sky Park, six hours NW of Sydney, New South Wales, boasts the country's top astronomical observatory.
 Warrumbungle National Park offers camping (book in advance) and great hiking around its mountainous, volcanic landscape.
 River Murray Dark Sky Reserve is only 90 mintues from Adelaide but is shielded from the urban glow by the Mount Lofty Ranges.
 Of course there's a lot of great stargazing elsewhere in Oz as well.
 Just an hour north of Perth, for instance, is the Gravity Discovery Centre and Observatory where astronomers present celestial tours using five large telescopes.
 In Tasmania, just 30 minutes outside Hobart you can see the Milky Way.

 At Motorvana we are big advocates of one-way RV rental — especially in Australia, where separation is king.
 If you have the time to incorporate both the West and East Coasts into your trip, you should consider flying in to and/or out of Perth.
 Darwin is another good choice for such linchpin.
 So too are Alice Springs — smack dab in the center of the continent — and Townsville or the more northerly Cairns and the adjacent Daintree Rainforest.
 The other major cities are far easier to incorporate into a roundtrip campervan or motorhome rental itinerary.
 Tasmania, of course, is an animal unto itself, being an island and one of the world's most pristine and naturally beautiful places.